emse-sas/sca_framework/README.md

 ### Documentation

 This repository features a [wiki](https://github.com/samiBendou/sca_framework/wiki) that provides a complete technical documentation of the framework.
-If your new to SCA attacks it also provide a detailed presentation of our attack context and our setup.
+If your new to SCA attacks it also provide a detailed presentation of our attack context and setup.

 To set-up the framework and launch the attacks check the [getting started guide](https://github.com/samiBendou/sca_framework/wiki/Getting-Started).
 If you are already familiar with Vivado and Vitis/SDK you can directly get deep into the [attack documentation](https://github.com/samiBendou/sca_framework/wiki/Our-setup).